 Finally, although it is not easily achieved in SMEs, the managing director or CEO should not act as chairman of a board, as there tends to be a conflict of interest.

-PRESIDENT: The board is driven by the chairman.
-The chairman needs to have the right leadership skills and experience for the board to succeed.
+The board is driven by the chairman and they needs to have the right leadership skills and experience for the board to succeed.

 Other agreements which evolve over time with SMEs are the Directors’ and Shareholders’ Agreements.
 These are important documents which define how all relevant aspects of the business should be completed in order to address the specific interests of the parties involved.